GrubbyLittleRaccoon/QT19-T19E1-derivative/README.md

 Note that this is arguably the "throw money" at the problem solution, as I'm given to understand that this is pricier than sourcing individual component directly, but my goodness was it nice to only have to solder the motors/switches/display/power into one broken-out, half-bridge-ready, pre-flashed board.

 ### 2.3 Battery:
 I'm using a 3S for now, but the system is supposed to run on 4S.
 I'm not familiar with the issues of running on 3S (Aside from weak solenoid throws, and potential issues sourcing high-capacity batteries), but toruk has hinted at encountering other issues relying on motors with high kV to compensate for the lower voltage.

+I've also noticed that it's easier to source batteries with higher capacity as we go to 4S, and the higher voltage will likely allow for more solenoid reliability (more force, reduces time required to push darts).

 Make sure to source a battery with a reasonably high max current output to facilitate the solenoid and large brushless motors; solenoids tend to drain a surprisingly high current.